Understanding Deportation: Reasons for Removal

 How Can You Stop Deportation?

-Luckily, several legal avenues exist to stop the deportation.
+Luckily, several legal avenues exist to stop deportation.
 The Immigration and National Act (INA) stipulates these options and they involve specific situations or conditions that must be fulfilled.
-For example, a person can apply for political asylum to receive a reprieve from deportation.
+For example, a person can apply for political asylum to receive reprieve from deportation.
 Another option for lawful permanent residents (LPRs) with criminal convictions is cancellation of removal.
 The best person to discuss your options is an immigration lawyer, who will weigh each possibility carefully.
 You can also read more about possible ways to stop deportation here.